 What to Expect

 The best way to protect your vision is a yearly comprehensive eye exam.
 When you arrive at our office, you will be greeted with friendly faces.
 Each eye exam will use the latest state-of-the-art technology to assess your eye health.
-The doctor will inspect your eyes, answer questions, and discuss your eye care treatment options.
-In addition to determining your vision prescription, our doctor will test your color vision, depth perception, and check for any early indicators of possible eye conditions such as cataracts, retinal problems, and glaucoma.
+Our doctors will inspect your eyes, answer questions, and discuss your eye care treatment options.
+In addition to determining your vision prescription, our doctors will test your color vision, depth perception, and check for any early indicators of possible eye conditions such as cataracts, retinal problems, and glaucoma.

 Our goal is to have each patient leave satisfied knowing that they are receiving the best eye care products and services possible.
 We have answered a few frequently asked questions regarding eye exams below.